Colin Calderwood: Cambridge United

 Calderwood was appointed manager at Cambridge United on 19 December 2018.
 He joined the club on an initial 18-month contract.
 Cambridge avoided relegation in his initial period in charge.

 Calderwood signed 11 new players ahead of the 2019–20 season.
 His new-look squad had a goalless draw at Bradford City on the opening day, before upsetting Championship side Brentford in the League Cup first round in a penalty shootout.
 After a 4–0 win at Mansfield Town, Calderwood signed a two-year contract extension with Cambridge on 20 September 2019.
 The team then had a poor run of results and he was sacked by Cambridge on 29 January 2020, following a 4–0 defeat to Salford City.
 He left with the team 18th in EFL League Two.

 Blackpool

 Blackpool head coach Neil Critchley brought Calderwood in to be co-assistant with Mike Garrity in October 2020.
 He remained in the role until June 2021, after assisting Blackpool's promotion to The Championship.

 Northampton Town

 Calderwood returned to Northampton as assistant manager on 17 June 2021.

 Southampton

 On 30 October 2023, Calderwood joined Southampton as first team coach.
 He departed the club in January 2025.

-He returned to Northampton Town shortly after as director of football for the club.
+Return to Northampton Town

+On 28 January 2025, Calderwood return to Northampton Town to become Director of Football.

+On 9 March 2026, following the departure of Kevin Nolan, Calderwood was appointed interim manager of the club.